fluxcd/flux2/docs/guides/webhook-receivers.md

-# Setup Webhook Receivers
+# Set up Webhook Receivers

 The GitOps toolkit controllers are by design **pull-based**.
-In order to notify the controllers about changes in Git or Helm repositories, you can setup webhooks and trigger a cluster reconciliation every time a source changes.
+In order to notify the controllers about changes in Git or Helm repositories, you can set up webhooks and trigger a cluster reconciliation every time a source changes.
 Using webhook receivers, you can build **push-based** GitOps pipelines that react to external events.